LibRapid/LibRapidRust/FORMATRULES.md

 Formatting rules for contributing
 ========
 If you want to contribute to LibRapid, be sure to follow these rules to have consistency in the code.
+_____
+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
+_____
 §1 Curly braces
 ------
 A opening curly brace `{` MUST be placed on the same line as its statement with a leading space, except